Faculty/Staff Contact Us

-David LeMaster (Playwright in Residence) is a Faculty Fellow at Central and has battled Early Onset Parkinson’s for three years.
-He’s been produced as a playwright in schools and theaters across the world, including recent productions of his comedies, The Vain and the Heartless in Australia, and Did Someone Say Murder? in England.
+David LeMaster (Playwright in Residence) has been produced as a playwright in schools and theaters across the world, including recent productions of his comedies, The Vain and the Heartless in Australia, and Did Someone Say Murder? in England.
 He was the winner of the Coleman Jenkins Award for Children’s Theatre and the co-winner of the national Three Genres One-Act Play Award.
 He’s published forty plays with Brooklyn, Hueur, Eldridge, Meriwether and Encore, and has additional work with Neonuma Press, LTD Books, The Journal of Southwestern American Literature, Reflections, The Kennesaw Review, The Exquisite Corpse, REAL: A Journal of Fine Arts, The Southern Anthology.
 Theatre Journal The Journal of Popular Film and Video, and This Month Onstage.
-Dr. LeMaster recently took up photography as a way to battle the effects of Parkinson’s, and his exhibit, A Salute to Chaplin, is on display in the lobby.
-The model is his sister, Chyree.
-LeMaster dedicates this production to Heather, who, as the play says, is Marilyn Monroe to my Don Quixote.
-Thank you, Heather, for everything.
+Dr. LeMaster has battled Early Onset Parkinson’s Disease for five years and the school recently produced Shaken, a chronicle of his diagnosis, as a part of the American College Theatre Festival.

 Professor Luis Munoz, Part Time Faculty

-Luis Munoz currently serves as the State Theatre Director and Director of the Focus Young Filmakers Festival for the University Interscholastic League (UIL).
+Luis Munoz currently serves as the State Theatre Director and Director of the Focus Young Filmmakers Festival for the University Interscholastic League (UIL).
 He has been involved in educational theatre in Texas for over twenty-five years.
 During that time, Mr. Munoz taught at Southwest Texas State University, the University of Texas at Austin’s Summer Workshop, the University of Texas-Pan American, and Douglas MacArthur High School in San Antonio.
 While at MacArthur, his productions advanced to the 5A State Meet four times, winning first place with Nicholas Nickelby and second place with The History of Tom Jones, Hamlet, and Tartuffe.
 He is past president of the Texas Educational Theatre Association and a recipient of the TETA Founders Award.
 He was recently named to the Texas Thespians Hall of Fame and received the American Alliance for Theatre Education's Loren Winship Secondary Theatre Award.
 Luis received his BA from Texas A&I University in Kingsville and his MA from Southwest Texas State.

 Professor Elisa Diehl, Music Director/Part Time Faculty